CMDR-WDX/motion-canvas-videos/src/projects/hitPrediction/script.md

 projectile-based combat.

-In Elite, when you try to shoot another target, the game will give you an indicator of where you have to shoot for the weapons to hit — assuming that the target does not change directions.
-Another space game, Star Citizen, also has that feature.
+In Elite, when you try to shoot another target, the game will give you an indicator of where you have to shoot for the projectiles to hit.

 This will video will explore how one would go about implementing projectile predictions.